Wonka15/TestRepo/README.md

 ## 🤝 How We Work Together

 - **Each person uses their individual branch** for changes.
-- When you’re done, let Noah know so he can help review and combine your work.
+- When you’re done, let William know so he can help review and combine your work.
 - Use the **Issues** tab above to ask questions, suggest ideas, or report problems.
 - Communicate openly!
 No question is too small.